 Many Indian philosophical and mythological texts refer to Yoga Nidra as the state that occurs when the Indian god Vishnu sleeps at the time when creation is destroyed (called pralaya).
 Vishnu is the cohesive power of the universe, so when he sleeps, the universe dissolves.

-Modern usage of the term Yoga Nidra typically refers to the relaxation and meditation technique developed by Swami Satyananda, rather than to the state of absorption into the highest Self.
+However, the modern usage of the term Yoga Nidra typically refers to the relaxation and meditation technique developed by Swami Satyananda from the Bihar School of Yoga rather than to the state of absorption into the highest Self.

-Few people realize that the Swami Satyananda is the originator of Yoga Nidra.
-He formulated the basis of this technique while serving as a disciple of his guru, the great yoga master Swami Sivananda, in Rishikesh, India during the 1940s and early 1950s.
+Few people realize that the Swami Satyananda is the originator of Yoga Nidra meditation.
+He formulated the basis of this technique while serving as a disciple of his guru, the great yoga master Swami Sivananda, in Rishikesh, India, during the 1940s and early 1950s.

 Nyasa – awakening subtle energy